emg2speech: Synthesizing speech from electromyography using self-supervised speech models

-We adapt the language corpora from \cite{willett2023high}, who demonstrated a speech brain-computer interface by translating neural spikes from the motor cortex into speech.
-The dataset comprises an extensive English corpus containing approximately 6,800 unique words and 9660 sentences.
-The corpus includes sentences of varying lengths, with the subject articulating at a normal speaking rate, averaging 115 words per minute.
-The dataset is divided into training, validation, and test sets containing 7000, 1000, and 1660 sentences, respectively.
-Sentences in the test set are not included in either the training or validation sets.
+We construct a small English corpus comprising approximately 300 unique words and 600 sentences.
+Sentences vary in length, and the participant articulated at her current comfortable speaking rate, averaging 61 words per minute.
+We split the dataset into training, validation, and test sets containing 500, 40, and 60 sentences, respectively.
+Test sentences do not appear in the training or validation sets.

-The data collection environment was carefully controlled to eliminate AC electrical interference.
-EMG signals underwent minimal preprocessing.
-The signal from the \textsc{reference} channel (electrode 32) was subtracted from all other EMG data channels.
-The resulting signals were then bandpass filtered using a third-order Butterworth filter between 80 and 1000~Hz and segmented according to sentence start and end times based on synchronized timestamps.
+Twelve participants perform 13 distinct orofacial movements, with 10 repetitions per movement.
+The set of movements includes \texttt{ cheeks: puff out}, \texttt{ cheeks: suck in}, \texttt{ jaw: drop down}, \texttt{ jaw: move backward}, \texttt{ jaw: move forward}, \texttt{ jaw: move left}, \texttt{ jaw: move right}, \texttt{ lips: pucker}, \texttt{ lips: smile}, \texttt{ lips: tuck (as if blotting)}, \texttt{ tongue: back of lower teeth}, \texttt{ tongue: back of upper teeth}, and \texttt{ tongue: roof of the mouth}.
+These movements are selected to span a broad range of articulatory gestures involved in natural speech production, including lip rounding, jaw positioning, and tongue placement, which are essential for producing different phonemes.

+This dataset is recorded using 22 electrodes at a sampling rate of 5000~Hz.
+Signals are recorded from approximately the same muscle sites as in $\textsc{Data}_{\textsc{ general}}$, except that electrodes on the right side of the neck are not used (middle diagram in figure~\ref{fig:electrodePlacement}).
+Each gesture is performed for a duration of 1.5~{\em s}.